Jefferson (proposed Pacific state): 20th century

-The state split movement ended quickly, though not before Del Norte County District Attorney John Leon Childs (1863–1953) of Crescent City was inaugurated as the Governor of the State of Jefferson on December 4, 1941.

-The first blow was the death of Mayor Gable on December 2, followed by the attack on Pearl Harbor on December 7.
-Those in favor of splitting the state focused their efforts on the war effort, which crippled the movement.

-San Francisco Chronicle journalist Stanton Delaplane won the 1942 Pulitzer Prize for Reporting for his articles on the State of Jefferson.

 In 1989, KSOR, the National Public Radio member station based at Southern Oregon University in Ashland, near Medford, rebranded itself as Jefferson Public Radio.
 It had built a massive network of low-powered translators earlier in the 1980s.
 By the time KSOR began building full-power stations later in the decade, it realized that the combined footprint of its translator network was roughly coextensive with the original State of Jefferson.
 It thus felt "Jefferson Public Radio" was an appropriate name when it decided to rebrand itself as a network.

 In 1992, California State Assemblyman Stan Statham placed an advisory vote in 31 counties asking if the state should be split into two.
 All of the proposed Jefferson counties voted in favor of the split (except Humboldt County which did not have the issue on the ballot).
 Based on these results, Statham introduced legislation in California in an attempt to split the state, but the bill died in committee.

 In the late 1990s, the movement for statehood was promoted by a group called the State of Jefferson Citizens Committee, which was originally formed in 1941.
 Two of the members, Brian Helsaple and Brian Petersen, gathered an extensive collection, including both verbal and written accounts mostly surrounding the 1941 movement.
-They published a book, Jefferson Saga, in 2000.
-This, along with revealing the lack of representation and over-regulations, fanned the flame.
+In 2000, they published Jefferson Saga, a book detailing the lack of representation of the region.